Chai Lai Sisters’ Nukul And Golo On Being Karen In Thailand

 N – My father used to tell stories to me every night.
 This helped me learn in school and improve my memory.
 Now when my baby goes to sleep with my family, my father just looks at his phone.
 Before we all had smart phones and TV, we spent a lot of time near each other and talking together.
 Not, people want to watch TV more than they want to talk to their family.

-Has being Karen presented you with more or less opportunities?
+Has being Karen presented you with more or fewer opportunities?

 G – Sometimes more, sometimes less.
 We have more opportunity when people from outside the country come to help us.
 We can also help ourselves.
 Not by studying, but by doing things ourselves.
 We can find food for ourselves.
 We don’t have a lot of power to do things with money because our culture doesn’t care a lot about money.
 If we want something, we can forage it from the forest.
 If we want rice, we can take care of the land.
 Now, if you want to get hired by a company you have to speak perfect Thai.
 Some words are difficult for us to pronounce.